OVERVIEW

 New Fortress

-From here it’s a short walk west to the New Fortress (the Venetian’s 16th-century Fortezza Nuova), built on the hill of St Mark above the old port and once connected to the Old Fortress by a wall.
+From here, it’s a short walk west to the New Fortress (the Venetian’s 16th-century Fortezza Nuova), built on the hill of St Mark above the old port and once connected to the Old Fortress by a wall.
 The surrounding area is a lovely place to eat.

 Jewish Quarter

 Returning to the coast road, head down Xenofontos and then Velissariou streets, which flank the Old Town’s western side, until you reach the Synagogue.
-Corfu’s Jewish community, which dates from the 12th century, was persecuted during the Nazi occupation but played an important part in the island’s history and daily life.
+Corfu’s Jewish community, which dates from the 12th century, was persecuted during the Nazi occupation but played an important part in the island’s cultral and daily life.
 The area has some excellent tavernas.

 The walk ends at the church of at Agia Sophia at the bottom of Velissariou, from where you turn left into Evgeniou Voulgareos St and walk to the 14th-century Annunziata (you’ll know it from its bell tower).
 The Ionian Parliament and Spianada Square are just a few minutes away.